Universality of high-dimensional spanning forests and sandpiles: Volume bounds

-since the probability that $u_1 \in \fT_i(m)$ given $\Gamma$ is equal to the probability that a random walk started at $u_1$ hits $\Gamma$ for the first time at $v_i$, and the loop-erasure of the walk stopped at this time has length at most $m$, while when we also condition on $u_2 \in \fT_j$ the walk must also avoid the path connecting $u_2$ to $\Gamma$.
-Thus, we have that
+Let $u_1,u_2 \in V$ and $0 \leq i < j \leq n$.
+By running Wilson's algorithm starting first with $v$ and then with $u_1$, we see that the probability that $u_1 \in \fT_i(m)$ given $\Gamma$ is equal to the probability that a random walk started at $u_1$ hits $\Gamma$ for the first time at $v_i$, and that the loop-erasure of the walk stopped at this time has length at most $k$.
+On the other hand, by running Wilson's algorithm starting with $v$, $u_2$, and $u_1$ (in that order), we see that the conditional probability that $u_1 \in \fT_i(k)$ given $\Gamma$, $\Gamma(u_2,\infty)$, and the event that $u_2 \in \fT_j(k)$ is equal to the probability that a random walk started at $u_1$ hits \emph{the union of $\Gamma$ and $\Gamma(u_2,\infty)$} for the first time at $v_i$ and that the loop-erasure of the walk stopped at this time has length at most $k$.
+This second conditional probability is clearly smaller than the first, and we deduce that